-Healing betrayal trauma.
+Healing Trauma.
 Restoring safety.

 Rebuilding connection.